 Although it has some challenging portions (mainly lots of steep stairs), the views on this 9-km (5.6-mile) hike are well worth it.

 Eventually, you will reach the coast and the flatter portion of the trail.
-The high winds are evident and the sweeping views of the ocean are stunning.
+The high winds are evident in the slanted trees, and the sweeping views of the ocean are stunning.

 The trail ends at a tall, slightly crooked wooden staircase that leads down to the beach where you can just relax or continue exploring before returning.